-No, a company cannot be represented on the POA-1 form.
+No, a company cannot be given authority with a POA-1 to represent your client without your client also designating specific individuals employed by your company on the POA-1.
 By law, DOR can accept only an individual’s name as a POA representative.
 DOR will not accept a POA-1 form that does not have a designated POA representative from a company.

 No, DOR will not accept the Internal Revenue Service’s POA form.
 A POA-1 form must be completed.